storj/design-docs/20260429-bucket-eventing-tidb.md

 - Implement bucket eventing for the TiDB metainfo database variant with the same external behavior as the Spanner-based implementation.
 - Preserve at-least-once event delivery with no ordering or deduplication guarantees (same as Phase 1).
-- Reuse the existing `bucket_eventing_configs` table, `eventing.Service`, S3 event transformation, and Pub/Sub publishing without modification.
+- Reuse the existing `bucket_eventing_configs` table, S3 event transformation, and Pub/Sub publishing without modification.
+- Refactor `eventing.Service` to be backend-agnostic via an `EventSource` interface, so the Spanner and TiDB paths share all filtering, translation, and publishing logic.
 - Keep Spanner-based bucket eventing fully operational and unaffected.

 ### Approach / Design